The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Properties of Satellite Systems

 \subsubsection{Comparing Luminosity Functions to Previous Studies}

+In the right panel of \autoref{fig:sat_lf}, we inspect the average cumulative satellite luminosity functions in scaled magnitude, $\Delta m \equiv m^\mathrm{(sat)} - m^\mathrm{(host)}$, and compare with several cumulative satellite luminosity functions from the literature.
+We find that the shape of the SAGA satellite luminosity function is in agreement with previous data, hinting at a universal satellite luminosity function for MW-mass host galaxies across different redshifts.
+The amplitude is sensitive to the selection of host galaxies.
+We caution that this comparison should be considered exploratory rather than conclusive, especially given the different host selections and satellite definition, as discussed below.

-In the right panel of \autoref{fig:sat_lf}, we inspect the average cumulative satellite luminosity functions in scaled magnitude, $\Delta m \equiv m^\mathrm{(sat)} - m^\mathrm{(host)}$.
-The scaled magnitude is calculated in $r$-band, and we use NSA photometry for 30 SAGA hosts that are in the NSA catalog.
-For the remaining 6 hosts we use $M_K + 2.5$ as an approximation.
-For comparison, we show several cumulative satellite luminosity functions from the literature, including COSMOS (\citealt{Nierenberg2012}; hosts selected from $0.1 <z<0.4$ and $10.5 < \log[M_*/\msun] < 11$), SDSS (\citealt{Sales2013}; hosts selected from $z<0.055$ and $10 < \log(M_*/\msun)< 11$), and MW-like hosts in the Local Volume \citep{Carlsten200602443}.
-Note that the SAGA hosts are selected from $0.003 < z<0.013$ and $10 < \log(M_*/\msun) < 11$.
+The scaled magnitude is calculated in the $r$ band, and we use NSA photometry for 30 SAGA hosts that are in the NSA catalog.
+For the remaining six hosts we use $M_K + 2.5$ as an approximation.
+The satellite luminosity functions from the literature include COSMOS (\citealt{Nierenberg2012}; hosts selected from $0.1 <z<0.4$ and $10.5 < \log[M_*/\msun] < 11$), SDSS (\citealt{Sales2013}; hosts selected from $z<0.055$ and $10 < \log(M_*/\msun)< 11$), and MW-like hosts in the Local Volume \citep{Carlsten200602443}.
+The SAGA hosts are selected from $0.005 < z<0.01$ and $10 < \log(M_*/\msun) < 11$.

-We caution that this comparison should be considered exploratory rather than conclusive, especially given the different host selections and satellite definition.
-Nevertheless, the shapes of these satellite luminosity functions in scaled magnitude are surprisingly consistent among these studies, hinting at a universal satellite luminosity function for MW-mass host galaxies across different redshifts.
 The SAGA result is the first to probe the satellite luminosity functions outside of the Local Volume to this faint-end limit, and we may be seeing a slight hint of flattening at the faint end of the luminosity function.
-Note that the expected $\sim$\,0.7 unconfirmed satellite per SAGA host is already included in the figure as part of the green error bars.
+Note that the expected $\sim$0.7 unconfirmed satellites per SAGA host are already included in the figure as part of the green error bars.

-The amplitude of satellite luminosity functions, on the other hand, is very sensitive to the mass of the host galaxy/halo.
-For example, in the right panel of \autoref{fig:sat_lf}, the lower and upper boundaries of the purple band shows the two host samples in \citet{Sales2013}: $\log(M_*/\msun) \in [10, 10.5]$ and $[10.5, 11]$ respectively.
-This 0.5-dex difference in stellar mass results in about a factor of three difference in the amplitude of satellite luminosity functions.